nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 The `api.getNavigatorObject()` function returns the current navigator object, the object you are interested in as opposed to focused object.
 Each NVDA object includes `appModule` member which records on which app an object is located.

-### Example 2: Display a message on a browse mode document
+### Example 2: Display a message in a browse mode document

-In NVDA 2015.2 and later, it became possible to display a message on a browse mode window so people can use browse mode commands to review the message content.
-The below code displays "Hello world" on a document window.
+In NVDA 2015.2 and later, it became possible to display a message in a browse mode window so people can use browse mode commands to review the message content.
+The below code displays "Hello world" in a document window.

 	import ui